 If You Feel Threatened:

-• If you feel you are in danger or are approached suddenly, yell “Fire!” or “Help, Police!” and scream as loud as you can.
-Many people have avoided or escaped harm simply by screaming.
+- If you feel you are in danger or are approached suddenly, yell something such as “Fire!” or “Help, Police!” as loud as you can to get peoples’ attention

 Preventing Sexual Assault

 Augsburg University has increased its efforts to reduce sexual assault, domestic and dating violence, and stalking.
-For a list of available resources both on- and off-campus, visit the Sexual Misconduct page, which includes information on assistance options (immediate and later), and victims’ rights information.
+For a list of available resources both on- and off-campus, visit the Sexual Misconduct page, which includes information on assistance options, and victims’ rights information.

 If You or a Friend has been Sexually Assaulted:

-• If you are comfortable doing so, report the incident to: DPS, Student Affairs, CCHP, Campus Ministry, or Residence Life
+- If you are comfortable doing so, report the incident to: DPS, Student Affairs, the Center for Wellness and Counseling, Campus Ministry, or Residence Life

-For immediate assistance 24 hours per day: you should contact the Department of Public Safety at 612-330-1717, use the CampusShield App to contact the Public Safety Dispatch Center, or call Minneapolis Police by dialing 9-1-1.
+For immediate assistance 24 hours per day contact the Department of Public Safety at (612) 330-1717, use the CampusShield App, or call Minneapolis Police by dialing 9-1-1.

 PARTY SMART & PLAN AHEAD!